How do I apply for undergraduate on-campus housing?

 Please email Lynn Livingston, Manager in Residential Life, at firstname.lastname@example.org to request a roommate by July 25, 2014.
 Please note that both roommates must mutually request one another.

-Where and when can I check in for housing for my program?
+Where and when can I check in for housing for BIOS?

-All participants utilizing housing may check-in at Evangeline Hall on Sunday, August 10, 2014 from 10:00am – 2:00pm.
-Please note that the housing check-in process is not the same as check in for the actual program; please consult your program’s website for more details on program check in time and location.
+All participants utilizing housing may check in at Evangeline Hall on Sunday, August 10, 2014 from 10:00am – 2:00pm.
+Please note that the housing check-in process is not the same as check-in for the actual BIOS program; please consult the BIOS website for more details on program check-in time and location.

 Unfortunately, we cannot accommodate these requests due to staffing requirements.